 The way businesses are organised may not be conducive for them to offer a seamless omnichannel experience.
 Walls separating departments and functions can impede this need.
 While these divisions may promote organisational efficiency, it matters little to consumers.
 Paramount to them is the ability to navigate through the channels with ease.

-A crucial challenge business must overcome is harnessing digital and human-to-human channels.
+Crucial challenge businesses must overcome harnessing digital and human-to-human channels.
 The latter remains relevant.
 Businesses tend to make the mistake of overlooking this.
-Ensuring this synergy between man and machine in delivering a delightful omnichannel experience calls for the breaking down of walls.
+Ensuring this synergy between man and machine in delivering a delightful omnichannel experience calls for the breaking down walls.
 The clarity in communication between different stakeholders in the business avoids hiccups.
 These can contribute to delays.
 At a time when immediate gratification is a need, brands may pay a heavy price for this.

 3. Get the basics right